Artificial Passive Immunity

 The preparation is given in a regimen of three 1.0 ml intramuscular doses.
-The second and third doses followed one and six months, respectively, after the first.
+The second and third doses are given at one and six months, respectively, following the first injection.
 No serious side effects have been attributed directly to parenteral injection of the vaccine.
-Mild, short-term effects include soreness at the injection site, fever, flu-like symptoms and general malaise.
-With the development, approval, and marketing of second generation hepatitis B vaccines which do not use plasma from HBV carriers, the original Heptavax-B is currently available only in limited amounts and is reserved for patients with specific medical conditions.
+Mild, short-term effects include soreness at the injection site, fever, flu-like symptoms, and general malaise.
+With the development, approval, and marketing of second generation hepatitis B vaccines, which do not use plasma from HBV carriers, the original Heptavax–B is currently available only in limited amounts and is reserved for patients with specific medical conditions.

 Recombinant (Single-Antigen) DNA Vaccines

 The first clinical vaccine prepared using recombinant (produced from a cloned gene) DNA technology was licensed in 1986, and made available for general use in 1987.
 Recombivax HB (Merck and Company) was developed initially as a newer vaccine to provide an alternative to the plasma-derived vaccine.